Nikon D2Xs vs D3S

 - Longer lasting: Gets more shots (4200 versus 3800) out of a single battery charge.

 - More modern: Reflects 3 years and 4 months of technical progress since the D2Xs launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3S is the clear winner of the contest (10 : 1 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the count of individual advantages (bullet points above) is taken as a guide, the D3S is the clear winner of the contest (10 : 1 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.